Importing Test Score Data

 • Test of Written Eng.

-Fields Stage
+Fields stage

 Test score data will be mapped to destinations under the Test Scores category: